What to know before you go

 Should I be putting oat milk in my latte?
 Or a little butter?
 I heard a sprinkle of cinnamon can lower glucose levels, is that a thing?
 Should I even be drinking caffeine?
 One morning on Instagram and you could have an existential crisis about coffee.

-If you’re hungry for real advice, catered to you, give them a visit.
+If you’re hungry for real advice, catered to you, a visit to a dietician might be a good place to start.
 To get you ready, here’s a list of frequent questions you might like answered.

 What's a dietitian?

 Put simply, an expert in all things food.
 They have a tertiary degree in nutrition and dietetics and they’re not afraid to use it.
-Dietitians apply science to educate others about nutritious food and optimal diets along with disease prevention and management.
+Dietitians apply science to educate others about nutritious food and optimal diets for health, disease prevention and management.

 What's the difference between a nutritionist and a dietitian?